How to buy the best indoor aerial

 The best TV signal will always be achieved with a rooftop aerial but that's not always an option.
 For example, you may live in a block of flats without aerial access, or maybe you're already using the aerial connection for another television in your home.
 This is where an indoor aerial can help.

-Indoor aerials come in a variety of shapes and sizes, but the key thing to consider is how you'll need to angle, or 'polarise' yours to match the local transmitter that's beaming Freeview to your home.
+Indoor aerials come in a variety of shapes and sizes, but the key thing to consider is how you'll need to angle or 'polarise' yours to match the local transmitter that's beaming the Freeview TV signal to your home.
 If you don't do this, you could still see a fuzzy, distorted picture.

 Some aerials are 'omnidirectional', meaning they don't need to be angled, but most will need to be polarised either horizontally or vertically.
-This is often just a simple process of shifting the aerial from one way to another.
+This is often just a simple process of rotating the aerial.

 The majority of transmitters in the UK are horizontally polarised, but the best thing to do is take a look at the rooftop aerials in your neighbourhood to see how they're aligned.
 That way you'll know what type of polarisation you'll need.

-Monopole or 'rod' aerials: These look a bit like car antennas.
+- Monopole or 'rod' aerials.
+These look a bit like car radio antennas.
 They can be omnidirectional, but you'll also find ones that shift from horizontal to vertical polarisation.

-Log periodics: These models look the most like typical roof-top aerials.
-They usually have a perspex fan and the aerial elements are etched onto the panel.
+- Log periodics.
+These models look the most like typical roof-top aerials.
+They usually have a fan-shaped Perspex panel and the aerial elements are etched onto the panel.
 The design of log periodics means they can usually be adjusted vertically or horizontally with ease.

-Loop: Usually consisting of a circular loop, this design does not require any specific horizontal or vertical angling and so will work with both types of transmitter.
-We find that loops generally have good sensitivity, but don't always get every available channel.
+- Loop.
+Usually consisting of a circular loop, this design doesn't require any specific horizontal or vertical angling and so will work with both types of transmitter.
+We find that loops generally have good sensitivity but don't always get every available channel.

 Amplified vs non-amplified aerials

 Digital TV channels and radio stations are grouped into six bundles, called multiplexes, that are transmitted at different frequencies across the TV band.
-Poor reception in one part of the TV band could mean you miss out on some, if not all the channels carried on a multiplex
+Poor reception in one part of the TV band could mean you miss out on some, if not all, channels carried on a multiplex

 Best Buy indoor aerials perform well across the whole TV band, so you should receive the channels available on every multiplex.
-If you want to know whether you have full reception, tune to BBC One, ITV, BBC One HD, Dave, Yesterday and QVC, as each is delivered on a different multiplex.
+If you want to know whether you have full reception, tune in to BBC One, ITV, BBC One HD, Dave, Yesterday and QVC, as each of these channels is delivered on a different multiplex.